 + Stroll in magnificent Persian gardens that trace their design principles to the days of Cyrus the Great.

-+ Mingle with local residents and vendors in three colorful markets including the only bazaar in the world recognized as a UNESCO World Heritage site.
++ Mingle with local residents and vendors in three colourful markets including the only bazaar in the world recognised as a UNESCO World Heritage site.